-- 100 percent waiver/refund of tuition and fees if a student drops or resigns before regular class work begins. - 90 percent waiver/refund of tuition and technology fee if a student drops or resigns the first two calendar days of the term. - 50 percent waiver/refund of tuition and technology fee if a student drops or resigns the third through the fifth calendar day of the term.
+- 100 percent waiver/refund of tuition and fees if a student drops or resigns through the first two calendar days of the term. - 50 percent waiver/refund of tuition and technology fee if a student drops or resigns the third through the fifth calendar day of the term.